TWI - Training Within Industry

 • 100% of companies reduced complaints by more than 25%.

-Success of the Training Within Industry program resulted from the fact that each of its methods was built based on a cycle of Plan-Do-Check-Act (PDCA), which was developed by William Edwards Deming.
+The success of the Training Within Industry program resulted from the fact that each of its methods was built based on a cycle of Plan-Do-Check-Act (PDCA), which was developed by William Edwards Deming.

 What was the fate of the TWI program after World War II?